 Hey!
 We’re John & Sam Butler.
 Married since 2009 & Mama/Daddy team of 3 little girls, we spend our time taking photos, making coffee & playing dress-up.
 We sure love a good wedding because we believe marriage is a beautiful thing.
 We know you’ll be showing off these memories for decades & we’d love to be part of that.

 Now for just about every FAQ we have ever encountered.

 Can I get a quote / set up a consultation?

 Yes.
-Pricing starts at $3000 for our 8 hour packages & we offer a $500 discount when you bundle photography and cinematography.
+Pricing starts at $3250 for our 8 consecutive hour packages per service.
 Please email email@example.com to request a specific quote.
 Consultations are available by appointment in our downtown Toronto studio-home, however we often have international or non-local clients and are happy to meet by Skype or FaceTime.

 Why are you called “new vintage”?